 What VPN model works best for substations?

 Site-to-site VPNs between substations and control centers are common, paired with remote-access VPNs for engineers and technicians.
 The choice depends on network topology, latency tolerance, and access requirements.
-J edgar review for VPNs: comprehensive guide to online privacy, security, streaming, and performance in 2025

 Should we use split tunneling or full tunneling for OT networks?

 Split tunneling reduces bandwidth use and can be appropriate for non-critical IT access, but full tunneling offers tighter security for OT networks.
 The decision should be based on risk assessment, segmentation, and monitoring capabilities.
+Is edge safer than chrome 2026

 How do we enforce access control for VPN users?